troglobit/troglobit.github.io/content/posts/2025-01-05-testing-network-daemons.md

     lo               DOWN           00:00:00:00:00:00 <LOOPBACK>
 	veth0b@if3       DOWN           fa:e3:0f:a6:dd:77 <BROADCAST,MULTICAST>

+### Final Notes

+For scripting purposes you may want to look into more of the options for both `unshare` and `nsenter`.
+For the latter in particular you may want to use `nsenter -t $pid -n -U --preserve-credentials [CMD]`.

+Also, and this bears repeating, you should not need to use `sudo` for any of these commands.
+You may need to [set up capabilities][7] though, but that's a good thing to learn about anyway.

+Finally, as of late many Linux distributions have started [locking down namespaces for regular users][8].
+Read more about what you may need to do, and know about, [here][9].

 That's it, this is all the tools you need to get started, good luck!

 [0]: https://www.qemu.org/